 As a side note, Jacob hates onions.
 Absolutely can’t stand them.
 I’ve tried making this without and it’s just not the same.
 I have a nifty little contraption that cuts them into tiny, little, bitty, pieces and that works for him.
 So if you try without onions, it’s probably not going to taste the same.
 Try mincing them as finely as possible if you have picky eaters in your family.
 I’ve also tried with onion powder.
 I would recommend using that in place of omitting them entirely.
 It will slightly alter the taste, but will still give you the depth of flavor you need.

-How to Make Mexican Chili
+How to make Crock Pot Chili

 - Combine all the ingredients in the crock pot and bury the chicken in it.